jonathanlambrechts/qgis-gmsh/README.md

 ## Installation
-Copy the `gmsh` sub-directory in ~/.qgis2/python/plugin/.
+Copy the `gmsh` sub-directory in your QGIS "/python/plugin/" directory (e.g. ~/AppData/Roaming/QGIS/QGIS3/profiles/default/python/plugins under Windows 10).
 Then enable it through the "Plugins>Manage and Install Plugins..." menu.

 ## Usage
 The different actions are accessible through the "Plugins >Gmsh" menu.